 Entry only to Gardens | Online | On the door |

-“Passport Ticket” allows entry to all three attractions (Swannery & Gardens).
-You don’t have to visit all attractions on the same day.
+If you are planning on visiting the nearby Abbotsbury Swannery then it’s cheaper to buy a “Passport Ticket” which allows entry to both attractions.
+You don’t have to visit both attractions on the same day.

 Passport Ticket to Swannery & Gardens | Online | On the door |